domisphere-dev/svcs-server/README.md

 ---

-## Security warning (aka “please don’t put this on the public internet”)
+## Security warning (aka "please don't put this on the public internet")

 this server is intentionally minimal and **not secure**: